ADT vs. Ring Alarm: Comparing Old vs. New

 Ring started as a brand offering a handful of doorbell cameras, which later expanded into security cameras and then security systems.
 As you’d expect, the company put its security camera expertise to good use.

-Ring’s cameras are reliable, and they often include a wide swath of security features beyond what we normally see in other security cameras.
-The Ring Spotlight Cam we reviewed, for example, has two integrated motion-sensitive spotlights.
+We found all of our Ring cameras reliable, and they often include a wide swath of security features beyond what we normally see in other security cameras.
+The Ring Spotlight Cam we reviewed, for example, came with two integrated motion-sensitive spotlights.

 The current lineup includes: